White-Label AI Agents for Digital Marketing Agencies: Add to Your Service Stack (2026)

 Their team keeps answering the same FAQs and has limited time for higher-value work.

-AI customer support agent on website and WhatsApp.
+AI customer support agent across the website and selected customer-service channels.
 It handles common FAQs and reduces repetitive support load.

 Appointment-based business